paulrouget/vianaic/README.md

 4. A pair of same letters (like in `Eggs` or `Asset`) is combined into one letter followed by a double-tick character.
 5. There are no capital letters.
 6. Punctuation does not change.
 7. Characters can have 0, 1 or 2 connecting points.
-Connecting characters according to these points form an uninterupted stoke.
+Connecting characters according to these points form an uninterupted stroke.
 Words are made of one or multiple strokes.
-8. Characters can have 2 forms, Initial or Final.
+8. Characters can have 2 forms: Initial or Final.
 Picking the right form makes the word flow better.

 ### Initial and Final form

 Vianaic *flows*.
 Letters connect to give words this beautiful cursive look.
 To ensure the letters flow properly, many letters have 2 forms: *Initial* and *Final*.
-It is usually just a flipped version of the symbol (a bit like the Latin letters `d` and `b`).
+Usually it is just a flipped version of the symbol (like the Latin letters `d` and `b`).

-*Initial* letters connect with the following letter. *Final* letters connect with previous letter.
+*Initial* letters connect with the following letter. *Final* letters connect with the previous letter.
 As a consequence: *Initial* letters are used at the beginning of a word, and *Final* letters are used at the end of the word.

 The word `lentil` would start with a *Initial* `L` and end with a *Final* `L`.

 Inside a word, it is up to the writer to use the form that connects the best.
 Use the form that is easier to move into from the previous symbol.
-For example, after a `M` it makes sense to use the Final form of letter, after a`J`, to use the Initial form.
+For example, the letter that follows a `M` should use the Final form.
+The letter after a `J`, should use the Initial form.

 ### When to write `o` and `a`

-In regular writing, we often do the `i` letter after we finished writing the whole word.
+In regular writing, we often dot the `i` letter after we finished writing the whole word.
 Similarly, the `o` and the `a` letters, being floating characters, can be added subsequently to not interupt the stroke.

 For example, in the word EAT, it's easier to write E then T in one stroke, and add the "A" in between afterward.

+## How to practice

+Practicing writing is pretty straight forward.
+Pick any text and start writing.
+Reading is a bit more tricky.
+There is not much reading material yet.

 ## Gallery